Click Here To Schedule A Consultation

 What causes acne?

-When you consult with an experienced board-certified dermatologist, such as Dr. Green in NYC, you will thoroughly discuss your family and medical history, as well as your skin care regimen and other environmental factors that may be contributing to your acne breakout.
+When you consult with an experienced board-certified dermatologist, such as Dr. Green in NYC, you will thoroughly discuss your family and medical history, your skin care regimen, and other environmental factors that may be contributing to your acne breakout.
 Dr. Green may collect and send a sample of blood to the laboratory to be evaluated for any hormonal abnormalities that could indicate increased breakout.
 Determining the underlying cause of your acne with Dr. Green is the best first step in understanding and managing your breakouts.

 MG 19 before after accutane acne 1 to 5months MGWatermark